psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 > Most of the heathen mythology, together with our tales of King Arthur and St. George and the Dragon, Brute, Uther Pendragon, and many others, relate to the times of Babel.
 And Nimrod appears to be the character whose deeds were celebrated in the greatest number of romances."
 >
-> "Do you mean to say," said I, "that Arthur was never king of England ?"
+> "Do you mean to say," said I, "that Arthur was never king of England?"
 >
 > "Certainly not," replied he; "the history of King Arthur was just one of the traditions of Nimrod, the mighty hunter" `[See Nimrod, or a Discourse on Certain Passages of History and Fable.
 London, 1828.
 A work highly interesting to the real antiquarian.]`